getodk/docs/odkx-src/sync-endpoint-cloud-setup.rst

     :width: 600

 4. Click the **Advanced** tab at the top and copy and paste the contents from the :download:`cloud_init_AZURE.yml </files/cloud_init_AZURE.yml>` file into the *Custom data* box.
 Finally, click :guilabel:`Review + create` to actually create the machine.
+If you had generated the SSH key pair through azure automatic generate key pair option, then it now gives you a prompt to download the key (.pem) file.
+It is important to download it and remember the path to this file in your computer for connecting to virtual machine later.

   .. image:: /img/setup-azure/azure6.png
     :width: 600